 Around this period, Seah Liang Seah was also a member of the Municipal Commission, which oversaw public works in Singapore.
 He served with distinction until he was succeeded by Choa Giang Thye in 1897.

 Seah Liang Seah passed away in 1925.
-Today, his contributions to society are still remembered in the name of Liang Seah Street.
+Today, his life and contributions to society are still remembered in the name of Liang Seah Street.

 Seah Song Seah (1857 – c.
 1910)